-Sex offenders include the obvious types of sexual crimes, such as rape, sexual assault, and child molestation.
-But these laws include other crimes as well.
+Sex offenders include people convicted of the obvious types of sexual crimes, such as rape, sexual assault, and child molestation.
+But they include people convicted of other crimes as well.
 For purposes of sex offender registration laws, a sex offender may include a person who was convicted of any of the following, depending on the state of conviction or residence:

 Even a minor convicted of an offense that is deemed a "sex offense" must register as a sex offender.